IanKeen/IKRouter/README.md

         return true /* return false if we didn't handle the route */ }
 ```
+NOTE: The handler for each route is used here (unlike above)

 ## UIViewController Presentation
 Every app has a slightly different UI hierarchy/architecture... for this reason `IKRouter` does not provide and automatic handling of `UIViewController` presentation but instead allows you to handle that yourself.
 Instead I have provided a `UINavigationController` extension that you can use to display the stack in different ways.